 Oral health is vital to general health, well-being and quality of life.

-The inextricable links between oral and systemic health are becoming increasingly clear.
-Studies show bidirectional connections between periodontal disease and other chronic diseases like diabetes, cardiovascular disease, and hypertension.
+The links between oral and systemic health are becoming increasingly clear.
+Studies show bidirectional connections between periodontal disease and diabetes, cardiovascular disease, hypertension and other chronic conditions.
 Periodontitis in pregnant women is associated with preeclampsia, preterm birth and low birth weight babies.
 Oral health issues can lead to malnutrition and childhood speech problems.

-Most insurance plans offer dental benefits as separate and elective, rather than inclusive benefits within primary health care coverage.
+Most insurance plans offer dental benefits as separate and elective, rather than included in primary healthcare coverage.
 Therefore millions of people pay multiple premiums or forgo dental coverage.
 Others visit a dentist while skipping the physician.
 Because periodontal and other diseases are connected and share common risk factors—diet, hygiene, smoking, alcohol use, stress and trauma—it is imperative to adopt a holistic, collaborative and integrated approach to health care.